 This provision is the Council's share of the provision for appeals against NNDR ratings.
-A legal decision regarding the valuation of purpose built doctor's surgeries has resulted in an increase in the appeals upheld for this property type.
-Due to the 2017 revaluation, the Valuation Office has a backlog of outstanding appeals, hence the current high provision.
+The Valuation Office has a backlog of outstanding appeals, hence the current high provision.

 Other Provisions

 Other provisions cover the potential liabilities arising from the insurance claims with the former Municipal Mutual Insurance Company, a provision for early retirement/redundancy and a general provisions account.
 The other provisions are individually insignificant.